Bounds for extreme zeros of Meixner-Pollaczek polynomials: Introduction

+The authors of \cite{DJLag} noted that the zeros of the de Boor-Saff polynomial analogues, that completed the Stieltjes interlacing of Laguerre polynomials from different sequences when $t\in\{3,4\}$, were the same as known upper bounds for the smallest zero of Laguerre polynomials obtained by Gupta and Muldoon in \cite[(2.9) and (2.10)]{Gupta_Muldoon_2007}.
+This observation, that the zeros of de Boor-Saff analogues appearing in the mixed three-term recurrence relations satisfied by classical orthogonal polynomials corresponding to different parameters are inner bounds for the extreme zeros was explicitly stated as a corollary in \cite{DJ}.
+In the general setting, where $\{p_n\}_{n=0}^{\infty}$ is any sequence of orthogonal polynomials, if a polynomial $g_{n-m}(x)$, of degree $n-m$, where $m<n$, $m$, $n$ fixed, satisfies a mixed recurrence equation of the form with $f(x)\neq0$, deg$(G(x))=m-1$, then the largest (smallest) zero of $G(x)$ is a strict lower (upper) bound for the largest (smallest) zero of $p_n(x)$ (cf. \cite[Thm 2.1 and Cor.
+2.2]{DJ}).

-The mixed recurrence equations between polynomials that are typically used to obtain interlacing results for the zeros, often arise as formulae connecting different sequences of orthogonal polynomials in the framework of Christoffel transformations (cf. \cite{Dimitrov}).
+The mixed recurrence equations of type \eqref{mrr} that are used to obtain inner bounds for extreme zeros using the approach outlined above, typically arise from the contiguous relations satisfied by hypergeometric functions \cite{rain}.
+For orthogonal polynomials of hypergeometric type in the Askey and $q$-Askey scheme (cf. \cite{KLS}), these contiguous relations translate into mixed recurrence equations between parameter shifted orthogonal polynomials.
+The mixed recurrence equations can also be viewed as formulae connecting different sequences of orthogonal polynomials in the framework of Christoffel transformations (cf. \cite{Dimitrov}).
 Christoffel \cite{Christoffel} proved this important connection between polynomials orthogonal with respect to a weight and polynomials orthogonal with respect to a modification of the weight where the modification involves multiplication of the weight function by a polynomial.
 A generalisation of Christoffel's formula is proved by Szeg\H{o} in \cite[Thm 2.5]{szego} where he also discusses a connection formula for the special case when an even weight is modified by an even factor.
 Christoffel's theorem can be difficult to implement computationally and Gautschi \cite{Gautschi} describes a constructive algorithmic approach.